collapsed-stacks/atheism/questions/2533/what-can-one-do-to-support-secular-teaching-in-public-schools-in-the-us.md

 - posted by: [Ustice](https://stackexchange.com/users/-1/541-ustice) on 2011-01-31
 - score: 6

-<p>Keep involved with the meetings of your local school board.
+Keep involved with the meetings of your local school board.
 You don't need to attend each one, but track what they are meeting about.
 If the issue comes up, go to meetings, and speak up.
 Many of these poor decisions are made because of a vocal minority.
-Get other parents involved, and make them aware of upcoming meetings.</p>
+Get other parents involved, and make them aware of upcoming meetings.

 ## Answer 2536